Reassembling the English novel, 1789-1919: Rise of the Text Industry

-One remarkable development which is visible by inspection is the rapid growth in per capita new novel publication between \periodOfGrowthStart{} and \periodOfGrowthEnd{}.
-Figure~\ref{fig:new-novels-per-person-log10} shows a plot the number of new novels published per person on a logarithmic scale.
-Three regimes of growth in the 19th century are visible.
+One remarkable development which is visible by inspection is the rapid growth in new novel publication between \periodOfGrowthStart{} and \periodOfGrowthEnd{}.
+Figure~\ref{fig:new-novels-log10} shows a plot the number of new novels published on a logarithmic scale.
+In this figure three regimes of growth in the 19th century are clearly visible.
 Before \periodOfGrowthStart{} there appears to be modest growth in the number of titles published each year.
-Between \periodOfGrowthStart{} and \periodOfGrowthEnd{} there is rapid growth in the number of titles produced annually, from 3.1 to 6.4 novels per million persons.
+Between \periodOfGrowthStart{} and \periodOfGrowthEnd{} there is rapid growth in the number of new titles produced.
 Average annual growth during this period is 5\%.
 Between \periodOfGrowthEnd{} and 1900 there is likely steady, but markedly slower growth.
 The average annual growth during this period is likely 2\%.
-The rapid growth during the second period (\periodOfGrowthStart{}--\periodOfGrowthEnd{}) merits further investigation.
+The rapid growth during the \periodOfGrowthStart{}--\periodOfGrowthEnd{} period merits further investigation.
 How did it come about and how was it sustained?
 What consequences did it have for the network of actors involved in the literary market?
-The per capita rate of novel publication likely doubled in the space of a 15 year period, requiring a rapid expansion in a range of processes of interest to literary historians and historians of publishing.
-For example, this growth suggests a doubling of the labor of compositors, a doubling of paper used, and a doubling of the per capita rate at which manuscripts were developed for publication.
+The rate of novel publication likely doubled in the space of a 15 year period, requiring a rapid expansion in a range of processes of interest to literary historians and historians of publishing.
+For example, this growth suggests a doubling of the labor of compositors, a doubling of paper used, and a doubling of the rate at which manuscripts were developed for publication.
 How was this rate of growth sustained?
 Did one particular novel subgenre, group of intermediaries, or cohort of novelists benefit from this expansion?
 The rapid pace of growth seems likely to have left traces in a variety of places, not least in the lives of writers and in the morphology of literary texts.